nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

+Here are some use cases we have defined for our app, as well as the user interaction flow within those cases.
+As features are added or existing features change, do modify them to reflect the desired user interaction flows.

 (For all use cases below, the **Book** is `RIZZipe` and the **Chef** is the `user`, unless specified otherwise)

 #### Use case: Ask for help